The Loungs

 The Loungs are an indie rock band from St Helens, Merseyside, in the North-West of England.
 Their debut album We Are The Champ was released in 2007 on Manchester's Akoustik Anarkhy label and the follow-up Big Wow in 2010 on Fresh Hair Records.
 Both albums were highly acclaimed throughout the music press and the band have gigged extensively across the UK since their inception.

 During 2009/2010 the band give away free 'B-Sides' to members of their online mailing list and the songs eventually formed a download only album entitled B-Sides to Non-Existent A-Sides.

 The band released their 3rd studio album, entitled Short Cuts released through Fresh Hair Records on 6 November 2015.

 History

 Early years

 The Loungs were formed in 2003 by Jamie, Dan and Neil, who had been friends at school.
 They found drummer Gaz outside a takeaway, asked him to join the band, and set out gigging.
 They recruited keyboard player Martin and guitarist Paul in 2004.
 The band's first gig as a six-piece was on 24 April 2004 at the "Groovy Festival" at Liverpool St Helens Football Club.

-The Loungs established a reputation via a series of gigs throughout the UK, playing with Arctic Monkeys, Sondre Lerche, Noisettes, Good Shoes, Yeti, The Basement, The Rakes, 10,000 Things, Moco, Clap Your Hands Say Yeah, The Redwalls, Zabrinski, The Harrisons, Gintis, Vinny Peculiar and Jim Noir, amongst others.
+The Loungs established a reputation via a series of gigs throughout the UK, playing with Arctic Monkeys, The Bees, Sondre Lerche, Noisettes, Good Shoes, Yeti, The Basement, The Rakes, 10,000 Things, Moco, Clap Your Hands Say Yeah, The Redwalls, Zabrinski, The Harrisons, Gintis, Vinny Peculiar and Jim Noir, amongst others.
 During this time, they self-released an EP called Learning is Fun with The Loungs.